Price Earnings Ratio (P/E)

 So how is PE ratio calculated?
 To find the price-earnings ratio for a given company, you would use the following formula:

-Price Earnings Ratio = Market Value per Share / Earnings per Share
+Price to Earnings Ratio = Market Value per Share / Earnings per Share

 Using this calculation allows you to determine the trading value of a company’s stock for any given reporting period.